Business Analysis Definition - Invensis Learning

 Why is Business Analysis Helpful?

 Business analysis plays a vital role in every organization.
-It helps in identifying business needs/requirements and formulating the solutions for any business problems.
+It helps in identifying business needs/requirements and formulating solutions for any business problems.
 Business analysis helps in improving the effectiveness of IT with better alignment between business and technical needs.
 It helps to identify and articulate the need for change and how organizations must work to facilitate that change.
 Overall it helps organizations do business better.

-Organizations use business analysis, for
+Organizations use business analysis, for:

 • Generating effective solutions